Skip to Main Site Navigation Skip to Content Skip to Footer

 Dontae Christian ’20

 Dontae interned with Doc Wayne Services, a Boston-based nonprofit organization that works with at-risk youth.
 “The kids relate with me.
 Growing up in the Bronx, I’ve dealt with similar challenges.
 I was once in their shoes.”
-Dontae aspires to start his own nonprofit and fuse sport with mentorship to empower kids from the inner city.
+Dontae is a financial advisor with Northwestern Mutual.

 Restaurant Owner